fourTheorem/cross-account-eventbridge/README.md

-# Cross-account / cross-domain EventBridge example
+# Cross-account / cross-domain EventBridge backbone example

-This is a demonstration of using EventBridge across accounts to publish cross-domain application events.
+This is a complete example of using EventBridge in multiple accounts to publish cross-domain application events.

+This architecture is detailed in 👉 [this blog post](https://dev.to/eoinsha/how-to-use-eventbridge-as-a-cross-account-event-backbone-5fik).

 It uses the example of a simple e-commerce application:
 * A customer creates an order which is handled by an order service in its own account.
 * Delivery of orders is handled by a separate service in a different account.